 Ec 11.
 Introduction to Economics.
-9 units (3-2-4); first, second terms.
+9 units (3-2-4); second term.
 An introduction to economic methodology, models, and institutions.
 Includes both basic microeconomics and an introduction to modern approaches to macroeconomic issues.
 Students are required to participate in economics experiments.
-Instructors: Taylor, Rangel.
+Instructor: Rangel.